it3xl/cmd-multiple-commands-from-under-csharp/README.md

 CD ""{1}""

-@RAM Output to the nul is used here to prevent a nung up.
+@RAM Output to the nul is used here to prevent a hang up.
 @RAM You can do the output to a file if you need.
 CALL MsBuild SomeProject.csproj^
  /target:Build^